 - Sometimes it’s so beautiful that it begs to be framed.
 Imagine how flattered the gift giver will be when they see that you appreciate their wrapping paper as well as their gift.

-A New Year's Eve party hat with Santa on it would look silly.
+A New Year’s Eve party hat with Santa on it would look silly.
 Decorative accessories covered in snowflakes would look weird in the spring.
-It's easy to see why Christmas themed wrapping paper is less versatile, but it doesn't mean our options are limited!
-Here are some practical ideas perfect for all wrapping paper.
+It’s easy to see why Christmas themed wrapping paper (red and green, snowflakes, snowmen, Christmas trees, reindeer, manger scenes, etc) is less versatile, but it doesn’t mean our options are limited!

 - Use it immediately to pack away delicate Christmas decorations.
 Cover a box, and use more leftover wrapping paper to as packing material.
 Now you don’t even need to label the box, to know that it has Christmas stuff in it.

 - You can also save it for packing material all year round.